bushfireio/pages/terms-enterprise.md

 ### Recipient Obligations

-12. (Default Use of Services): Unless otherwise agreed in writing or as part of a formal Product offering, The Recipient, must:
+12. (Default Use of Services): Unless otherwise agreed in writing or as part of a Product offering by the Supplier forming Schedule 2, the Recipient must:

     1. use the Services exclusively for its personal purposes limited to viewing data on natural disasters and emergency incidents for and relation to only the Recipient;
     2. use the Services in accordance with all applicable laws;